Judgment Day (2005): Main event matches

 The first featured match was for the WWE United States Championship, where Orlando Jordan defended the title against Heidenreich.
 As the match began, Jordan was able to perform a dropkick, sending Heidenreich through the ropes to the outside.
 Heidenreich, however, would gain the advantage after countering Jordan's attack from the top rope into a suplex.
 Afterwards, Jordan delivered a DDT and pinned Heidenreich to retain the United States title.

 The next match was Eddie Guerrero versus Rey Mysterio in a standard match.
 In the match, Mysterio tried to counter Guerrero's offense, but Guerrero blocked all of Mysterio's attempts.
 Mysterio gained the advantage when he was able to execute a flying headbutt to Guerrero.
 Chavo ran down to the ring to distract the referee, as Eddie grabbed a chair.
 Guerrero then attempted to hit Mysterio with the chair, but Mysterio dodged it with a low dropkick and performed another low dropkick, setting up Guerrero on the ropes for a 619.
 Mysterio won after Guerrero was disqualified for attacking him with a steel chair.

-The main event was the "I Quit" match for the WWE Championship, in which John Cena defended his title against JBL.
+The main event was the "I Quit" match for the WWE Championship, in which John Cena defended his title against John "Bradshaw" Layfield (JBL).
 Cena came out on the flatbed of a semi truck with a DJ on a turntable mixing his theme song.
 During the match, both Cena and JBL were able to get in offense.
 Cena performed a Back Body Drop through an announce table on JBL.
 Shortly after, JBL struck Cena with a steel chair which caused Cena to bleed from his forehead.
 JBL performed a Clothesline from Hell on Cena, who later performed an FU on JBL.
 Later in the match, in the ramp area, Cena threw JBL through a television monitor, causing JBL to bleed.
 JBL quit as Cena prepared to attacked him with an exhaust pipe, which was from the semi truck, meaning Cena retained the WWE Championship.
 After the match, Cena struck JBL with the exhaust pipe, causing him to fall through a glass panel that was part of the entrance stage.